1st Georgia General Assembly

-The Georgia General Assembly first started in 1751, but wasn't active until 1777, when Georgia became one of the Thirteen Colonies and broke away from Great Britain.
+The Georgia General Assembly first started in 1751, but was not active until 1777, when Georgia became one of the Thirteen Colonies and broke away from Great Britain.
 The 2nd Georgia General Assembly followed two years later.
 It took place sometime in January, in Savannah, which was the capital of Georgia at the time.
 The capital was moved to its present location, Atlanta, in 1868.
 The Assembly has been held once every two years starting in 1777.
 The Assembly elected the Georgia House of Representatives and Georgia Senate.

 Overview

 House of Representatives

 The House of Representatives is the larger of the two chambers.
 Its 180 members represent districts from across the state, and it is presided over by the Speaker of the House, who is elected by the entire membership.

 Speaker of the House

 The Speaker has always been a member of the majority political party and has the power to schedule debates, to vote, and to assign members to committees.